Got milk? Discover all things milk near Aviano in Italy

 Maniago is known around the world for its superior hand-made knives, yet not many people know about the downtown milk vending machine that is oh-so-memorable.
 In a tree-lined parking area between Via Regina Elena and Via Vittorio Emanuele, you’ll find a milk dispensary that feels more urban than farm-like, situated just a few blocks from Piazza Italia, the town square.

 This charming shack is shaped like an old log-house and painted from front to back in distinctive Holstein black-and-white cow spots.
 Easy-to-read signs, boasting “open 24 hours a day,” beckon visitors to learn more.
 One liter of fresh milk costs one euro, and bottles are available for an additional cost of 20 euro cents.
 Though this location doesn’t feature other products like cheese and butter, patrons can buy milk bottles on-site.
 You can also bring your own containers; just make sure the bottles are wide-neck, a requirement for the milk machine.
-If a problem arises during your transaction, just call Fabio, who’s number is listed on the door.
+If a problem arises during your transaction, just call Fabio, whose number is listed on the door.

 A Few Recommendations: